Chapter 30 : A 'Friendly' Jinx

 “Which cousin?”
 Rose asked curiously as she pulled on a jumper.
 When she emerged from it, Colleen was grinning.

 After a moment of processing that, Rose got the joke.
-“Well, good luck to them with that,” she said.
+“Well, good luck to them,” she said.
 Given what Scorpius had told her about the incident with Gretchen, this was bound to be amusing.
 She grabbed her bag off her trunk, and Colleen got to her feet.
 “Come on.
 I want to see this.”

 There was no sign of Albus or either of the girls in the Common Room, so they hurried down to the Great Hall.
 When they got there, they found Albus sitting with Damien at the near end of the table.
 When Rose and Colleen slid in across from them, Rose could see that his face was bright red.